switchboard-xyz/kata-containers/docs/design/vcpu-handling-runtime-go.md

 CPU constraint use and share between them the default number of vCPUs.
-For example, if `default_vcpus` is equal to 1 and you have 2 containers without CPU constraints with each container trying to consume 100% of vCPU, the resources divide in two parts, 50% of vCPU for each container because your virtual machine does not have enough resources to satisfy containers needs.
+For example, if `default_vcpus` is equal to 1 and you have 2 containers without CPU constraints with each container trying to consume 100% of vCPU, the resources divides into two parts, 50% of vCPU for each container because your virtual machine does not have enough resources to satisfy containers needs.
 If you want to give access to a greater or lesser portion of vCPUs to a specific container, use [Kubernetes `cpu` requests][1].